-- 1. Make sure the headlamp control is in the OFF position and open the hood. - 2.
-Remove two push pins from the radiator grille on the side being serviced and push the grille back to access the lower screw. - 3.
+- 1. Make sure the headlamp control is in the off position and open the hood. - 2.
+Remove four push pins from the radiator grille and pull the grille forward to access the lower screw. - 3.
 Remove three bolts and washers from the headlamp assembly. - 4.
-Carefully pull the headlamp assembly up and away from the vehicle to disengage the spring clip located on the bottom of the headlamp assembly.

-- 5. Remove the bulb socket from the lamp assembly by turning counterclockwise. - 6.
+Carefully pull the headlamp assembly up and away from the vehicle to disengage the spring clip located on the bottom of the headlamp assembly. - 5.
+Remove the bulb socket from the lamp assembly by turning counterclockwise. - 6.
 Pull the bulb straight out of the socket.